-19 Jun Special Events As Part Of a Fundraising Plan: What’s Their True Purpose?
+19 Jun Special Events as Part of a Fundraising Plan: What’s Their True Purpose?

-The type, size, and mission of any nonprofit needs to be considered when developing your overall fundraising plan and especially before dedicating precious staff and volunteer time to any special event.
+The type, size, and mission of any nonprofit needs to be considered when developing your overall fundraising plan and especially before dedicating precious staff and volunteer time to any special event fundraising.
 If these factors are considered, they can make execution of special events an invaluable component in your organization’s overall fundraising strategy, enabling you to attain your central mission.